hoprnet/hoprd-sdk-python/docs/ChannelsApi.md

 Lists channels opened to/from this node.
 Alternatively, it can print all

-Lists channels opened to/from this node.
-Alternatively, it can print all the channels in the network as this node sees them.
+the channels in the network as this node sees them.

 ### Example
 ```python